Network Security and Attacks in Blockchains

 In a 51% attack, an attacker gains control of over half of a blockchain network's mining hashrate or staking power.
 This majority control enables the attacker to double-spend coins, prevent new transactions from being confirmed, and block other miners or validators from the network.
 Such attacks, however, are of no concern for major blockchains like Bitcoin and Ethereum and more feasible in smaller, less decentralized networks, emphasizing the need for broad network participation and decentralization.

-Such an attach on the Bitcoin network in reality is rather infeasible since malicious miner/miners would have to possess special equipment billions of dollars and worth, let alone other costs and related issues.
+Such an attack on the Bitcoin network in reality is rather infeasible since malicious miner/miners would have to possess special equipment worth billions of dollars, let alone other costs and related issues.

 In blockchains with proof of stake (PoS), like Ethereum, an attacker would have to own more than 50% of all the cryptocurrency on the network